electron/electronjs.org-old/_posts/2016-08-04-electron-internals-using-node-as-library.md

 ## Shared library or static library

-When linking with Node, there are two options: we can either build Node as a static library and include it in the final executable; or we can build it as a shared library and ship it alongside the final executable.
+When linking with Node, there are two options: we can either build Node as a static library and include it in the final executable, or we can build it as a shared library and ship it alongside the final executable.

-In Electron we used to build Node as static library for a long time, so the building model was simple, we got the best optimization from compiler, and we didn't need to ship an extra `node.dll`.
+In Electron we used to build Node as a static library for a long time, so the building model was simple, we got the best optimization from the compiler, and we didn't need to ship an extra `node.dll`.

-However this changed after Chrome switched to use BoringSSL.
+However, this changed after Chrome switched to use BoringSSL.
 The BoringSSL is a fork of OpenSSL that strips lots of unused APIs and changes many existing interfaces.
 Node still uses the OpenSSL, so when we linked them together the compiler would explode, generating numerous linking errors due to